adplug/adplug/contrib/Watcom/readme.txt

 --------------------------------------
 AdPlug uses the STL, which doesn't come with Watcom's current compiler by default.
-However, there is a free STL implementation that works with Watcom C/C++ 11.0c at http://www.stlport.org, called STLport.
+However, there is a free STL implementation that works with Watcom C/C++ 11.0c and OpenWatcom at http://www.stlport.org, called STLport.

 So, in order to compile AdPlug with Watcom C/C++, you first need to upgrade your version of the compiler to 11.0c, if you don't have this version already.
 A free patch to 11.0c is available at http://www.openwatcom.org.
+The OpenWatcom compiler is available there, as well.

 After you have applied the patch, you can install the STLport library.
 There is more to do than just installing the library, so be sure to also read the